reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 unchecked call to put(K,V) as a member of the raw type Map
 ```

-The above code-block is an example of legacy Java code (prior to Java 5), where we could have Collections in which you could accidentally store mixed types of Objects.
-To introduce compile-time error checking Generics were introduced.
+The above code-block is an example of legacy Java code (prior to Java 5), where we could have collections in which you could accidentally store mixed types of objects.
+To introduce compile-time error checking generics were introduced.
 So to get this legacy code to compile without error we would make the following change:

 ```java
 change: